tungdop2/stay_safe/README.md

 2. [ByteTrack](https://github.com/ifzhang/ByteTrack) for tracking method.
 3. [Ashborn-SM repo](https://github.com/Ashborn-SM/Face-Mask-Detection-Pytorch) for a simply mask classifier model.

 Finally, team spirit is the most important factor to win victory.
-Thank you for all your hard work.
+Thank you for all your hảd wỏk.
 We did very well :>.
 ## Contributors
 - [Dinh Thi Thanh Huyen]()
 - [Trinh Phan Mai Trang]()